voidwyrm-2/voidwyrm-2/README.md

 <details>
   <summary>You can click this arrow, btw</summary>
-  This is to remind me how to do this fancy thing\n Feel free to copy this\n
+  This is to remind me how to do this fancy thing

+  Feel free to copy this

   I think it's really cool
 </details>